About

 Submissions

-We give preference to work that has not been previously published in any literary journal, though we’ll occasionally republish poems that have appeared elsewhere.
+In general, we give preference to work that has not been previously published in any literary journal, though we’ll occasionally republish poems that have appeared elsewhere.
 Appearance on Twitter, personal blogs or online poetry discussion forums is no impediment to acceptance.

 Copyright: Poets published on tinywords retain copyrights to their work.
 We ask for nonexclusive permission to publish your work on this website, to distribute it via electronic media including email and SMS, and to republish it in print or online collections.
 Please do not submit work unless you have the rights to it.